-Corporate income tax in China is fixed at 25% standard tax rate (for some enterprises operating in encouraged sectors, i.e. high-tech, the rate is 15%).
+Corporate Income Tax (CIT) in China is fixed at 25 percent standard tax rate (for some enterprises operating in encouraged sectors, i.e. high-tech, the rate is 15 percent).
 Every organization registered in China Mainland and producing income in China is subjected to corporate income tax.

-However, an enterprise can deduct expenses that incurred in the tax year and that are related to income generation.
-The actual expenses incurred by a company in relation to the income earned, including: costs, expenses, taxes, losses can be deducted when the taxable income is calculated.
+However, an enterprise can deduct expenses incurred in the tax year and that are related to income generation.
+The actual expenses incurred by a company in relation to the income earned, including costs, expenses, taxes, losses can be deducted when the taxable income is calculated.

 To calculate the Corporate Income Tax in China, the following formula applies:

 In this post, S.J.
 Grand gives you an overview of deductions for enterprise tax yearly computation.
-The purpose of this article is informative, to obtain a tailored tax simulation and/or a tax consultation we suggest you to contact us.
+To obtain a tailored tax simulation and/or a tax consultation, contact us and we will be happy to assist you.

-13 Specific Expenses that can be deducted before calculating Corporate Income Tax in China
+13 specific expenses that can be deducted before calculating the Corporate Income Tax (CIT) in China

-China taxation system is continuously evolving.
+China’s taxation system is continuously evolving.
 Foreign-invested enterprises operating in the P.R.C. are often challenged by these frequent regulatory and tax adjustments.
-Being backed up by the right partner can constitute a mean of success.
+Being backed up by the right partner can constitute a means of success.
 S.J.
-Grand’s knowledge of the local tax system, along with its strong networks and skilled teams, let you prevent the risk of missing some updates.
-Having an appropriate tax plan in China translates in saving resources for your daily operations.
+Grand’s knowledge of the local tax system, along with its strong networks and skilled teams let you prevent the risk of missing some updates.
+Having an appropriate tax plan in China translates into saving resources for your daily operations.

 According to the P.R.C.
 Enterprise Income Tax Law Implementation Regulations, the wages and salaries’ expenses incurred by the company can be deducted.
 Wages and salaries refer to all cash or non-cash manifestations of labor remuneration paid to employees who are employed by the company in each tax year.
-Wages and salaries deductible from corporate income tax in China include:
+Wages and salaries deductible from CIT in China include:

 On the basis of the Notice of the State Administration of Taxation on the Deduction of Wages and Salaries of Employees and Staff Welfare Fees – Circular n.3 – the expression “reasonable wages and salaries” refers to wages and salaries paid to employees by the employer in accordance with the salary and wage regulations formulated by the general meeting of shareholders, the board of directors, the remuneration committee, or related regulatory agencies.